Datamation/CROL-WebApp/doc.md

   ```
   vagrant ssh

-  # Now dump the contents of the following to see config options:
+  # Now dump the contents of the following to see config options and default site info:

   cat /etc/init/addressparser.conf

-  # and this one to view default site info:

   cat /etc/nginx/sites-available/addressparser

-  # Switch to the addressparser
+  # Switch to the addressparser and Update the addressparser with the latest version

   cd ~/dev/parsers/addressparser

-  # Update the addressparser with the latest version

   git pull
   ```

   2. Isolate and test the addressparser

   ```
-  # confirm the path /home/vagrant/dev/parsers/addressparser
+  # Confirm the path is correct /home/vagrant/dev/parsers/addressparser

   pwd